How are ETFs Taxed in India?

 For Equity ETFs

-Capital gains are considered short-term capital gains if the income arises from the sale of stocks that were on hold for less than a year.
-Likewise, capital gains are considered long-term capital gains when the holding period is greater than 1 year.
+Capital gains are considered short-term capital gains if the stocks or related instruments are held for less than or equal to one year.
+Likewise, capital gains are considered long-term capital if the stocks or related instruments are held for more than one year.

 Wrapping Up

-Although these are excellent passive investment instruments, it is always recommended to trade based on your investment goals.
+Although these are excellent passive investment instruments, it is always recommended to trade in them based on your investment goals.

 You May Also Be Interested to Know